Army Civil Affairs Specialist (MOS 38B) are responsible for being a non-lethal liaison for local citizens in combat or crisis situations.

 When reading reviews of this position, soldiers rate the position very satisfactory.

-They discuss being able to work with other cultures and mention that if working in a diverse environment is something you are interested in, to consider the position.
+They discuss being able to work with other cultures and mention that if working in a diverse environment is something you are interested in, you should consider the position.

 Positive reviews discuss travel and the ability to interact/help with different populations.